intersystems/iknow/README.md

 Coming soon!

+See also what's in the ```/build/make``` folder.

 # Contributing to iKnow

 You are welcome to contribute to iKnow's engine code and language models.
-Check out the [Wiki section](https://github.com/intersystems/iknow/wiki) for more details on how they work and the Issues section for any particular work on the horizon.
+Check out the [Wiki](https://github.com/intersystems/iknow/wiki) for more details on how they work and the [Issues](https://github.com/intersystems/iknow/issues) and [Projects](https://github.com/intersystems/iknow/wiki/Projects) sections for any particular work on the horizon.